Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Australian Shepherd Size and Growth Chart

-These charts show, on average, how your puppy will grow.
-They include the average weight and height of an Australian Shepherd.
-Every puppy will grow at different rates, so don’t be worried if your puppy doesn’t fit into these categories.
-As long as you have been keeping up with your veterinarian visits and they are assured your puppy is healthy and happy, you have nothing to worry about.
+These charts show how your puppy will grow.
+They include the average weight and height of a standard Australian Shepherd.
+Every dog will grow at different rates, though, so don’t be worried if your puppy doesn’t fit into these categories.
+As long as you have been keeping up with your veterinarian visits and they tell you that your puppy is healthy and happy, you have nothing to worry about.

 australian shepherd puppy_Wolfgang_Pixabay